sonu-daryani/job_summary_generator/README.md

    - Make sure you're accessing `http://localhost:8000`
    - Check that the `templates/index.html` file exists

-## 🔒 Security Notes

-- Never commit your `.env` file to version control
-- The `.env` file is already in `.gitignore`
-- API keys are only used for server-side requests
-- No sensitive data is stored or logged

-## 📝 License

-This project is open source and available under the MIT License.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.